CKKH/airport-challenge-py/README.md

 As an air traffic controller
 To ensure safety
 Instructing a plane to take off when it is flying will return an error

+As an air traffic controller
+To ensure safety
+Instructing a plane to land when the weather is stormy will return an error

+As an air traffic controller
+To ensure safety
+Instructing a plane to take off when the weather is stormy will return an error

 As the system designer
 So that the software can be used for many different airports